FREE SHIPPING FROM €35

 9) It is endlessly scalable

-You can start at home with bodyweight and bands, train in a basic gym, or completely go all out with barbells and machines.
+You can start at home with bodyweight and bands, train in a basic gym, or completely go wild with barbells and machines.
 Beginners can start with two sessions per week.
-Advanced users can train much more specifically for strength, muscle growth, power or performance.
+Advanced practitioners can train much more specifically for strength, muscle growth, power or performance.
 Precisely because strength training is so scalable, it is suitable for almost everyone.

 10) It often provides motivation faster than people think

-With cardio, it can sometimes can take a long time before you really notice anything.
-With strength training, you often feel progress: an exercise improves, your posture gets better, you lift more, you arms or legs feel firmer.
+With cardio, it can sometimes can take a long time before you really notice something.
+With strength training, you often feel progress: an exercise improves, your posture improves, you lift more, you arms or legs feel firmer.
 That measurable progress is for many people addictive in a good way.

-In summary: the benefits of strength training lie in health, appearance, function, aging, self-confidence and daily resilience.
-It is one of the few things that is useful for your body now and for your body in ten or twenty years.
+In summary: the benefits of strength training lie in health, appearance, function, aging, self-confidence and daily load capacity.
+It is one of the few things that is simultaneously useful for your body now AND for your body in ten or twenty year.

 Why is strength training good for you?

 Strength training is good for you because it makes your body stronger, more functional, and often healthier.
-Because it helps counteract the physical downsides of a sedentary lifestyle, it is scalable, works for young and old, and is one of the most underrated habits you can develop.
+Because it helps against the physical disadvantages of a sedentary lifestyle, it is scalable, works for young and old, and is one of the most underrated habits you can develop.

 Our body is built to to be challenged.
 Not broken, but challenged.
 Muscles, tendons, and bones do not stay at level by themselves if you don’t use them.
 In a modern lifestyle with lots of sitting, little lifting, and few physical stimuli, misses your body exactly that signal.
 Strength training gives that signal.
 It tells as it were: “this tissue is needed, keep it strong.”

-And that is exactly why strength training is good for you.
-It works against the passivity of the modern life.
+And that is precisely why strength training is good for you.
+It counteracts the passivity of the modern life in.

 In addition, strength training is relatively efficient.
-You don’t have to spend hours every day be.
+You don’t have to spend hours every day are.
 With a few good sessions per week, you can already make a clear difference.
-That is practical, achievable, and therefore sustainable.
+That is practical, feasible, and therefore sustainable.
 And that last part is perhaps even more important than the perfect schedule.
-The best form of training is ultimately not the one that looks ideal on paper, but the one you can maintain for months and years keep doing.
-The guidelines from WHO, CDC, and other health organizations set muscle-strengthening training is therefore deliberately alongside cardio, not below it.
+The best form of training is ultimately not the one that seems ideal on paper, but the one you can maintain for months and years keep doing.
+The guidelines from WHO, CDC, and other health organizations recommend muscle-strengthening training consciously alongside cardio, not beneath it.

 Strength training is also good for you because it works preventively.
-Not in the sense of “you will then get never complaints,” because it’s not that simple.
-But because a stronger body usually has more reserve.
-More muscle strength and better physical function provide literally gives you more margin.
+Not in the sense of “you then get never complaints,” because it’s not that simple.
+But because a stronger body generally have more reserve.
+More muscle strength and better physical function provide you literally get more margin.
 That can help with aging, recovery from loads and performing daily tasks.
 Especially for older adults, that reserve is extremely important.
 Less strength often means more difficulty with ordinary actions.

 Also psychologically, strength training often feels powerful.
-There is something empowering about the idea that you can improve by consistently building something up.
+There is something powerful in the idea that you can improve by consistently building something up.
 You see progress, feel progress and get proof that your body can adapt.
 For many people, that is motivating and even calming.
 You are not just burning calories, burning; you are building something.

-Another reason why why strength training is good for you: it helps counter persistent misconceptions about movement.
+Another reason why strength training is good for you: it helps counter persistent misconceptions about movement.
 Many people still think health mainly comes down to “more walking and eating less.”
 Those are good basics, but they miss a big part of the story.
 Health also involves muscle mass, muscle strength, function, bones and metabolic health.
-And this is exactly where strength training excels.
+And strength training excels precisely in that.

 What are good strength training accessories?

 Good strength training accessories are accessories that support your training, not replace it.
 That difference is important.
-The foundation of strength training is always: a good training pattern, consistent training, sufficient recovery, and smart progression.
-Accessories are not a magic shortcut, but they can be very handy.
+The foundation of strength training always remains: a good training pattern, consistent training, sufficient recovery, and smart progression.
+Accessories so they are not a magic shortcut, but they can be very useful.

 1) Lifting straps

-Lifting straps are ideal if your grip gives out before your back or hamstrings, for example in deadlifts, rows, or pulldowns.
-Especially with higher reps or heavy pulls, straps help you better target your muscle without your forearms giving out too quickly failures.
-They are especially practical for people who train their back seriously or do a lot of pulls in their routine.
+Lifting straps are ideal if your grip gives out before your back or hamstrings, for example during deadlifts, rows, or pulldowns.
+Especially with higher reps or heavy pulls, straps help you better target your muscle without your forearms fatiguing too quickly failures.
+They are especially practical for people who train their back seriously or do a lot of have pulls in their routine.

 2) Lifting belt

 A lifting belt can are useful for heavy compound lifts like squats, deadlifts, and sometimes overhead presses.
 A belt is not a substitute for a strong core or good technique, but can provide extra feedback and stability when training heavy.
-Especially advanced athletes or people who train seriously for strength often have be beneficial.
+Especially advanced athletes or people who train strength seriously often include these be beneficial.

 3) Wrist wraps

-Wrist wraps can are useful for pressing exercises like bench press, incline press, shoulder press and dips, especially if your wrists are sensitive or heavily loaded.
-They don't automatically make your wrists bulletproof, but can provide some extra support and give confidence during heavy sets.
+Wrist wraps can are comfortable for pressing exercises like bench press, incline press, shoulder for presses and dips, especially if your wrists are sensitive or heavily loaded.
+They do not automatically make your wrists bulletproof, but they can offer some extra support and provide support during heavy sets.

 4) Knee sleeves